Mala2/MouDio/STL-Files/README.md

 **Cura**

 Notes:
-The Ender-3 plate in Cura won't fit the Main body, so we have to extend the plate dimensions by a bit from Cure settings
+The Ender-3 plate in Cura won't fit the Main body, so we have to extend the plate dimensions by a bit from Cure settings.
+Also, enable ironing choice